Who is Harlequin on The Masked Singer?

 That's one hell of a dress...

-ITV’s The Masked Singer is back and with the second season already two episodes in, all 12 hidden celebrities have now performed for the detective panel – Davina McCall, Jonathan Ross, Rita Ora and newcomer Mo Gilligan.
+Another series of ITV’s The Masked Singer is well underway and fans are busy trying to figure out the identities of this year’s contestants.

-The show has seen two eliminations so far, with Sophie Ellis Bextor and The Spice Girls’ Mel B being unveiled as Alien and Seahorse respectively.
+We’ve already seen Sophie Ellis Bextor and The Spice Girls’ Mel B unmasked as Alien and Seahorse respectively, but another character has also wowed fans with their vocals.

-Saturday’s episode saw six brand new The Masked Singer contestants sing their hearts out, with the masked Harlequin making it through to the next round of the competition.
+Harlequin is one of the more striking costumes on this year’s series, with a huge mask and bright colours that burst out of the screen – but who exactly is behind the mask?

+The detective panel comprised of Davina McCall, Jonathan Ross, Rita Ora and newcomer Mo Gilligan haven’t cracked it yet, although fans are largely united in who they believe it could be.

 Who is Harlequin?
 Songs, clues, guesses